harrshini12/ad-campaign-dashboard/README.md

 * Welcome to the AD Campaign Dashboard Project.
 To view the project, you must run the backend first by visiting the following link:(https://github.com/harrshini12/ad-campaign-backend).
 If you do not run the backend, you will see an error prompting you to run it first.

-* This project is available on Heroku at the following link: (https://ad-campaign-dashboard.herokuapp.com/).

 ## Available Scripts